AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 The terminal
 ------------

-This is what you want in the end.
-The command line terminal (discussed more in :doc:`cluster-shell`) will explain more about what you see.
+This is what you want: the command line terminal.
+Later, in :doc:`cluster-shell`, will explain more about what you see.

 .. figure:: img/connecting--terminal.png
    :alt: Image of terminal with two commands ran: ``whoami`` and ``hostname``